qgis/QGIS-Documentation/docs/user_manual/processing/batch.rst

      '/home/me/stuff/buffer_' || left(@INPUT, 30) || '_' || @DISTANCE || '.shp'

-  You can also type the file path directly or use the file chooser dialog that appears when clicking on the accompanying :guilabel:`...` button.
+  You can also type the file path directly or use the file chooser dialog that appears when clicking on the accompanying :guilabel:`Select File/Folder...` button.
   Once you select the file, a new dialog is shown to allow for auto-completion of other cells in the same column (same parameter).